mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Binary search works on a list of ordered values.
 The method assumes the list is ordered, and will not work if it isn't sorted.
+It also works by testing IComparable values, which extend CompareTo.
+All primitive types are IComparable.
+	A negative value means the left-value is smaller than the right-value.
+	A zero value means the left-value and right-value are equal.
 In the inner loop, BinarySearch checks if the value being searched for is directly in the middle of the search space.
-	if the value is found, BinarySearch provides it's index in the list if the value is higher than what was found, the next search space will be in the top half of the current search space if the value is lower than what was found, the next search space will be in the bottom half of the current search space if the search space is reduced to zero, the value was not found.
+	if the exact value is found in the middle, BinarySearch provides it's index in the list if the value is higher than what was found, the next search space will be in the top half of the current search space if the value is lower than what was found, the next search space will be in the bottom half of the current search space if the search space is reduced to zero, the value was not found.